About Mark Bannerman

 Mark has also had some three hundred short stories published in men's and women's magazines, crime anthologies, children's publications, newspapers and so on.
 Many have been translated into foreign languages.

-His books can be bought from the internet site "Amazon" are available from public libraries and also as e-books on Kindle.
-Also in public libraries.
+His books can be bought from Amazon, are available from public libraries and also as e-books on Kindle.